School Science Lessons

 Ephedra distachya, joint fir, central Europe, ephedrine from dried branches, herbal medicine, treat rheumatism, asthma, Ephedraceae

-Ephedra foeminea, synchronizes its activity to the lunar cycle, because pollinated by nocturnal dipterans and lepidopterans, pollination coincides with July full moon, Ephedraceae
+Ephedra foeminea, synchronizes its activity to the lunar cycle, by nocturnal dipterans and lepidopterans, pollination coincides with July full moon, Ephedraceae

 Ephedra funerea, Death valley joint fir, desert areas, Southwest USA, Ephedraceae